azavea/raster-vision/docs/predictor.rst

 The predict package holds all of this necessary information, so that a prediction call only needs to know what imagery it is predicting against.
-This works generically over all models produced by Raster Vision, without additional client considerations, and so abstracts away the specifics of every model when considering how to deploy prediction software.
+This works generically over all models produced by Raster Vision, without additional client considerations, and therefore abstracts away the specifics of every model when considering how to deploy prediction software.